MaQuanZhi/Gaze-Estimation/README.md

        Deep learning based methods have different approcahes for gaze estimation.
 In these approaches, inputs of the network can change.
        - Eye patches can be directly feed to a CNN for gaze estimation
-       - Eye patches and head pose information can be used for estimation purpose
+       - Eye patches and head pose information can be used for gaze estimation
-       - Eye patches, face image can be used for estimation purpose
+       - Eye patches, face image can be used for gaze estimation

+       Paper used MTCNN network to detect face along with landmarks point of the eyes,nose and mouth corners.
+       By using extracted landmarks, face patch is rotated and scaled to minimize distance between the aligned landmarks and predefined average face point positions.
+This provides a normalized face image.(accelerated iterative closest point algorithm is used for normalization).
+Then, by using eye corners, eye patches are extracted from normalized face image(fixed sized rectangles centered around landmarks).
+Also, head pose is estimated by adopting the methods used in [Head pose estimation in the wild using convolutional neural networks and adaptive gradient methods].

+       After extraction of eye patches, each eye image is fed to VGG-16 network for feature extraction.
+       A FC layer of size 512 is used after last max pooling layer of VGG-16 and FC is followed by batch normalization and ReLU layer.
+FC layers coming from eye patches are combined and it has size of 1024.
+This final layer is followed another FC with size of 512.
+This final FC layer size of 512 is combined with head pose information and it is followed two more FC layer with size of 512 and 2 .
+Final 2 output gives yaw and pitch angle of gaze direction.